parinlalilvo/setup-android/Readme.md

-How to setup shell android
+How to export android sdk, plotform-tools, tools
- - ./setup.sh
+ - `./setup.sh`